nbp/holyjit/README.md

 $ cargo run --example brainfuck --verbose
 ```

+At the moment, HolyJit is far from being yet ready for production!
+This is
+currently at a prototype stage, and most of the code & dependencies present
+today were made only as a proof of concept and not as a definitive
+implementation design.

-== HolyJit Roadmap for 0.1.0
+== HolyJit Roadmap for 0.0.0

 The current goal is to make a proof of concept which highlight the main
 feature, i-e being trivial to integrate into an existing code base and to
 have a running JIT compiler.

 As of today, HolyJit contains a draft of what the interface might look like,
-and is not able to generate any code yet.
+and is able to generate code for the example present in the repository.

-- [ ] Create Rust library
+- [x] Create Rust library
   - [x] Allocate pages and map them as executable.
   - [x] Add a way call either a dynamically compiled function or a statically
         compiled function.